saligrama/web/content/portfolio.md

 * Designed and implemented several new lab exercises, including on cracking an encrypted WiFi packet capture, breaking into Windows machines with EternalBlue and psexec, and leaking data from an insecure Firebase mock chat app.
 * Responded to an [incident]((https://saligrama.io/blog/post/hack-lab-got-hacked/)) involving an EternalBlue attack on course infrastructure.

-**Vice President and CCDC Linux & Cloud Lead** at Stanford Applied Cyber : *Stanford, CA, Jan 2021 -- Present*
+**President and CCDC Linux & Cloud Lead** at Stanford Applied Cyber : *Stanford, CA, Jan 2021 -- Present*

 * Securing Linux and AWS systems against external red team in CCDC competition environment.